Educational Benefits

 • Under 30 years of age.

-A child age 24 or older also must not earn more than $4,400 in income during the calendar year in which QTR/EAP is applied.
+A child age 24 or older must not earn more than $5,050 in income during the calendar year QTR/EAP is applied.
 This may mean that graduate students and medical students are ineligible for their last semester.

 Please review the Dependent Child Tuition Reduction Eligibility (PDF) questions carefully before submitting a QTR application for a child.